Babai River

 The Babai River (बबई नदी) originates and drains in the Inner Terai Dang Valley of Mid-Western Nepal.
-The Dang Valley is an oval basin situated between the Mahabharat Range and theSiwalik Hills in Dang Deukhuri District.
-Historically inhabited by the Tharu people, the area later came under the rule of theHouse of Tulsipur, one of the Baise Rajya (बाइसे राज्य), a confederation of twenty-two petty kingdoms in the Karnali (Ghagra) region.
+The Dang Valley is an oval basin situated between the Mahabharat Range and the Siwalik Hills in Dang Deukhuri District.
+Historically inhabited by the Tharu people, the area later came under the rule of the House of Tulsipur, one of the Baise Rajya (बाइसे राज्य), a confederation of twenty-two petty kingdoms in the Karnali (Ghagra) region.
 Around 1760, the Shah Dynasty annexed most of these kingdoms during the unification of Nepal, although Tulsipur’s territories south of the Siwalik Hills remained outside of their control.
 Owing to its higher elevation, cooler climate, and better drainage, the Dang Valley was less affected by malaria than other Inner Terai regions and was consequently settled by Shah and Rana courtiers, as well as other Pahari groups prior to the introduction of DDT for control of the Anopheles mosquito.